Corsham, WiltshireBy Les Hayward

 After de-commissioning in the 1960s, and after a few abortive developments, Eastlays was used as a bonded warehouse and remains thus, largely intact.
 Monkton was a different matter and had a very complex series of attempted developments.
 For a few years there was a very good museum.
 Sadly, as a result of very strange actions by the subsequent owners, the museum was terminated and a period of comprehensive vandalism reduced a fine establishment to a mess.
 Currently, several districts at Monkton Farleigh have been leased by Wansdyke Security and have thus been rescued from further destruction, but districts 19 and 20 remain derelict.

 Entrance to `Main West' haulage route used by Wansdyke Security at Monkton Farleigh.
 Photo by Mark Bennett

 Tunnel Quarry has remained in MoD hands.
 Part is known as the Corsham Computer Centre and part is used by RAF Rudloe Manor.
 Adjacent to this and linked underground are Browns Quarry, former RAF Sector Command (Now CDCN) and Spring Quarry.
 Spring Quarry was a Ministry of Aircraft Production factory and in later years a store for the Royal Navy.
 Part of Spring Quarry was developed as one of the Hawthorn Central Government (War) Headquarters (CGHQ) sites and this still exists and is maintained on a care & maintenance basis.
 The rail link into Tunnel was closed when the site ceased to be used for ammunition storage.

-For a definitive illustrated history of these sites, look out for The Secret Underground City by N J McCamley.
-This book is due to be published in March 1998.
-Full publisher information will be found on my own web site when the book is released.
+For a definitive illustrated history of these sites, see The Secret Underground City by N J McCamley.

 Last updated 8th March 1998